elavoie/pull-stream-reference-modules/README.md

 # pull-check
-References modules for checking the correctness of other modules.
+Reference modules for checking the correctness of other modules.